-CSD2161 Computer Networks (6 credits) Prerequisite(s): CSD2126, CSD2182
+CSD2161 Computer Networks (6 credits)

 This module introduces the hierarchical network communication in a distributed computing environment.
 Topics cover network technologies, architecture, protocols, and security.
 The curriculum gives specific emphasis to the TCP/ IP stack and in making students familiar with writing portable socket-based software. t also discusses some of the unique challenges of networked games and strategies for addressing them.